melodell/melodell.github.io/README.md

 ### Why?

 - Organized space to display/update achievements
-- Adds a link to my resume :)
+- Play around with a static pages framework

 ### How?